drupalprojects/search_api/README.txt

  | searchable with the Search API, your module will need to implement
  | hook_entity_property_info() in addition to the normal hook_entity_info().
  | hook_entity_property_info() is documented in the entity module.
+ | For making certain non-entities searchable, see "Item type" below.
  | For custom field types to be available for indexing, provide a
  | "property_type" key in hook_field_info(), and optionally a callback at the
  | "property_callbacks" key.